Badminton Asia Junior Championships: India book quarterfinal berth with 3-2 win over Philippines - www.lokmattimes.com

 Badminton Asia Junior Championships: India book quarterfinal berth with 3-2 win over Philippines

-New Delhi, June 29 India sealed their spot in the quarterfinals of the Badminton Asia Junior Mixed Team ...
+Yogyakarta [Indonesia], June 29 : India sealed its spot in the quarterfinals of the ongoing Badminton Asia Junior Mixed ...

-New Delhi, June 29 India sealed their spot in the quarterfinals of the Badminton Asia Junior Mixed Team Championship with a 3-2 win over the Philippines in a Group C clash at Yogyakarta, Indonesia, on Saturday.
+Yogyakarta [Indonesia], June 29 : India sealed its spot in the quarterfinals of the ongoing Badminton Asia Junior Mixed Team Championship with a 3-2 win over the Philippines in their second Group C clash in Yogyakarta on Saturday.

-The Indian team, which had blanked Vietnam 5-0 in their tournament opener, made a couple of changes to their line-up for their second outing in the event, with Rounak Chauhan replacing Pranay Shettigar in boy's singles and K. Vennala combining with Shravani Walekar in girls' doubles.
+The Indian team, which had blanked Vietnam 5-0, in their tournament opener, made a couple of changes to their line-up with Rounak Chauhan replacing Pranay Shettigar in boy's singles and K Vennala combining with Shravani Walekar in girls doubles.

-Senior National Championships runners-up, Tanvi Sharma started India's march with a 21-9, 21-17 win over Funtespina Christel Rei but Chauhan could not maintain the momentum after winning the opening game against Jamal Rahmat Pandi and lost 15-21, 21-18, 21-12.
+Senior Nationals runners-up Tanvi Sharma started India's march with a 21-9, 21-17 win over Funtespina Christel Rei but Chauhan could not maintain the momentum after winning the opening game against Jamal Rahmat Pandi and lost 15-21, 21-18, 21-12.

+Vennala and Shravani then put India ahead once again as they defeated Hernandes Andrea and Pecious Libaton 23-21, 21-11 in 39 minutes.

 India will now face hosts Indonesia to decide the group winner on Sunday.
 Indonesia are also through to the quarterfinal having beaten the Philippines 5-0 and Vietnam 4-1 in their two group matches.